 Florida Pathways S-STEM Scholarship for Transfer Students in Microbiology and Cell Science

-Scholarships are available to eligible students for up to 4 consecutive Fall/Spring semesters (two academic years), and students must maintain eligibility for the duration of the scholarship.
+Scholarships are available to eligible students for up to 4 consecutive Fall/Spring semesters (two academic years); this includes incoming transfer students.
+Students must maintain eligibility for the duration of the scholarshipand will be reviewed each semester.
 Scholarship award amount is based on financial need as determined from an individual’s FAFSA.

 To qualify, scholarship applicants must meet the following criteria:

 - Be a Microbiology & Cell Science major in the College of Agriculture and Life Sciences

 - Be a transfer student with your AA from a state of Florida college (e.g. Miami Dade, Valencia College, etc.)

 - Be enrolled full-time (12 credits for Fall/Spring semesters)